On this page I introduced this compound interest formula:

 Returning to our example, assuming that deposits will be made and interest credited monthly we derive a required deposit of about $421 per month to assure that $120,000 will be available when our child reaches 18.

 Now in the interest of full disclosure I have made a few simplifying assumptions in solving this parental dilemma.
 First off, I ignored the potential impact of inflation on tuition.
 I used what it costs today in tuition expenses for a four-year degree.
-The issue of how and when to deal with inflation in time value applications is a big one and I am going to cover it in Chapter 10.
+The issue of how and when to deal with inflation in time value applications is a big one and I am going to cover it in on this page.

 Another way to account for the impact of taxes is to assume that the taxes will be paid for out of the tuition account and simply adjust the expected after-tax return by the tax rate.